Saho Sasazawa: Life and works

 His Aribai no uta (アリバイの唄) started the Hideo Yoake casefile series of novels, dramatized on TV as the Taxi Driver's Mystery Diary|Taxi Driver's Mystery Diary starring Tsunehiko Watase; The TV series Torishirabe shitsu|Torishirabe shitsu "Interrogation room" ran its first episode in 1994 based on the novel of the same title published 1993.

-Period pieces in other than his Monjirō include Sasurai kaidō (さすらい街道) which employs mystery novel techniques in historical settings, the Jigoku no Tatsu crime-solving novels (1972–), televised as Jigoku no Tatsu torimono hikae (地獄の辰捕物控); another TV-dramtized series on Hanmi no Okon (1974–), whose title character Okon bears a tattoo which forms a complete dragon when combined with her lover's.
+Period pieces other than Monjirō include Sasurai kaidō (さすらい街道) which employs mystery novel techniques in historical settings, the Jigoku no Tatsu crime-solving novels (1972–), televised as Jigoku no Tatsu torimono hikae (地獄の辰捕物控); another TV-dramtized series on Hanmi no Okon (1974–), whose title character Okon bears a tattoo which forms a complete dragon when combined with her lover's.

 During his lifetime he published some 377 books.

 With declining health in 1987, he recuperated at a hospital in the town of Mikatsuki, Saga which bore a name similar to Mikazuki-mura (Mikazuki Village), the fictitious birthplace of Monjirō.
 After being discharged, he made the adjacent town of Fujichō his home, and although he had to relocate in 1995 to Hyogo, Saga|Hyogomachi in Saga city for hospital access, the Fujichō residence later became the Sasazawa Saho Memorial Museum.

 He established the Kyushu Saga Taishūbungaku Prize for literature by new authors in 1993, with the final 24th prize awarded in 2017.

 In 2001 he returned to Kodaira, Tokyo, and succumbed to liver cancer (HCC) on 21 October 2002 at a hospital in Komae, Tokyo.

 Legacy and influence

-He was a prolific writer, who at his height wrote 1,000 or even 1,500 pages of manuscript per month,、he has been called a "constant innovator" or experimenter.
-In particular, Sasazawa is known for applying the mystery novel techniques of "surprise-twist endings (donden-gaeshi)" and climatic endings in writing matatabi fiction, thus introducing a fresh angle in the fiction about these wandering rogue swordsman-gamblers.
+He was a prolific writer, who at his height wrote 1,000 or even 1,500 pages of manuscript per month, and has been called a "constant innovator" or experimenter.
+Sasazawa is known for applying the mystery novel techniques of "surprise-twist endings (donden-gaeshi)" and climatic endings in writing matatabi fiction, thus introducing a new element to fiction about wandering rogue swordsman-gamblers.